 Exception object

-It is not unusual that a piece of code throws a number of exceptions.
+It is not unusual for a piece of code to throw a number of exceptions.
 One way to handle this situation is to try-catch all exceptions and then use the exception object to determine what issue has happened and to output information from the Exception to debug the problem.

 This exercise is part of the course